meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![pcb-power.png](_figures/pcb-adac.png)

 Lines in green, indicate a connection between two points in the board.
 Lines in black offsetting the green lines, indicate curves cutting the cooper, creating the end routes between connected points of the board.
-Lines in yellow, indicate bridges connecting two points from to top side of the board via a wire.
+Lines in yellow, indicate bridges connecting two points from the top side of the board via a wire.
 Lines in red, indicate components or connectors of the board and their orientation.

 The Motors Hub controller is composed of the following components :